Quantum spin ice in three-dimensional Rydberg atom arrays: Phase Diagram---Approximate Methods

 \subsubsection{Classical ground state of the long-range Hamiltonian}

 Here, we will find the ground state selected by long-range interactions in the limit $\Omega = 0$ where there are no quantum fluctuations.
 The Hamiltonian is $\hat{H}_{\text{cl}} = \hat{H}_0 + \hat{H}_{LR}$.
 We find the ground state by going to the Fourier space.
 Since the pyrochlore lattice is an FCC lattice with a four-site basis, we use the notation $\hat{S}^z_{\mathbf{r},\mu}$ for spins where $\mathbf{r}$ is an FCC lattice vector and $\mu \in \{ 0, 1,2,3 \}$ labels the sites within the basis.
 The spin $\hat{S}^z_{\mathbf{r},\mu}$ is physically located at $\mathbf{r} + \mathbf{e}_\mu/2$ where $\mathbf{e}_\mu$ are the vectors joining a diamond A site to a neighboring diamond B site.
 (See Fig.~\ref{fig:pyrochlore_diamond}(b) for the precise definition.)
+Using the Luttinger-Tisza method~\cite{luttinger1946theory, lyons1960method,litvin1974luttinger}, we are able to determine the exact ground state of the classical Hamiltonian at $\Omega=0$.
+We explain this calculation below.
 As we are considering the classical limit in this section, we drop hats on quantities which would otherwise be operators.
 The Fourier transform of $S_{\mathbf{r},\mu}^z$ is

 where $N_{\text{u.c.}}$ is the number of FCC unit cells.
 Substituting this in $H_{\text{cl}}$, we get

 where $\mathbf{k}$ is a vector in the Brillouin zone of the FCC lattice and $V_{\mu\nu,\mathbf{k}}$ is the Fourier transform of the van der Waals potential: